mhausenblas/fob/README.md

     $ echo $DCOS_PUBLIC_AGENT
     52.33.144.9

 Next, you need to find out on which port the Flock of Birds service is running.
-This can be achieved using the following (requires `jq` command installed):
+This can be achieved using the following:

     $ FOB_SERVICE_PORT="$(dcos marathon app show fob | jq .tasks[0].ports[0])"
     $ echo $FOB_SERVICE_PORT